-The program does not, however, appear to have significantly changed lifetime experiences of undertaking transactions related to sex or experiencing sexual violence.
-None of these impacts gain significance when we look separately at the female and male sub-samples, although that is not surprising given the small sample sizes (see Table E.2.2 in Appendix E).
+The program appears to have significantly reduced treatment youths' lifetime experiences of undertaking transactions related to sex-these youth are 3 PP less likely to engage in this kind of behavior.
+There are no effects on ever being forced to have sex.
+When we look separately at the female and male sub-samples, we find statistically significant improvements on both measures for boys (see Table E.2.2 in Appendix E).